|IT Based Tactics||✓|

-Watertown is a city of approximately 22,000 residents in Northeastern South Dakota, located in Codington County, SD.
-Prostitution and sex trafficking are known to occur in the city.
-For example, local law enforcement have reported that sex trafficking and prostitution are serious problems locally, with an increasing amount of commercial sex activity moving online.
-Among the more serious issues associated with the local commercial sex market is child sex trafficking.
+Watertown is a city of approximately 23,000 residents in northeastern South Dakota, located in Codington County.
+Prostitution and sex trafficking have been known to occur in the city.
+For example, local law enforcement have reported that sex trafficking and prostitution are serious problems locally, with an increasing amount of prostitution activity moving online.
+Among the more serious issues associated with the local prostitution market is child sex trafficking.

 Efforts to target demand from local law enforcement have occurred in the city.
 For example, in November 2013, officers with South Dakota’s Division of Criminal Investigation (DCI) conducted a web-based reverse sting operation from a local residence, wherein they installed video cameras and other surveillance equipment.
 Investigators then placed decoy listings on Craigslist and Backpage.com offering commercial sexual exploitation of a 13-year-old girl.
 DCI agents reported that conversations and emails flowed between investigators and several male sex buyers, who “asked about different things, [such as whether or not the underage female was] willing to do certain things.”
 According to local CBS news affiliate KELO-TV 11, “the DCI [also] used sophisticated equipment [to] help sell their online ad, including a converter box that allowed an undercover officer to disguise his voice to sound like a young girl.
 An undisclosed number of arrests were made.”